 Even in the summer, the peak of this mountain (or any high-altitude mountain) is cold.
 It is about 30 degrees cooler than the base, and it’s a wise idea to bring a jacket.
 Even if you decide not to bring one though, if you get chilly, there is a visitor center at the peak of Sandia to warm up in.
 There is also usually a restaurant, though there isn’t one as of 2017 because they are renovating.
 I wore a rain jacket because I had heard that the mountain weather can change on a whim, and to prepare yourself for a shower – just in case.

 To hike from the peak to the base, you will use two trails: the La Luz Trail and then the Tramway Trail.
-La Luz means the light in Spanish, and that’s about all the Spanish I know besides leche and pollo.
 The La Luz Trail is the longer, more scenic portion and connects to the Tramway Trail.
-The Tramway Trail is then the trail to find your car (and it sucks).
-Altogether, this hike is about 11-ish miles long and takes, on average, 4 to 6 hours.
+The Tramway Trail is then the foothills trail to find your car.
+Altogether, this hike is about 10-ish miles long and takes, on average, 4 to 6 hours.
 It took me 5.

 Finding the actual start of the trail was pretty confusing due to the restaurant construction, but I asked the woman in the welcome center who explained the beginning of it and off I went.
 Once on the trail, if it’s a sunny and summery day like it was for me, the temperature warms up immediately and your jacket is useless.
 I stored it in my backpack.